tailscale/tailscale/docs/k8s/operator-architecture.md

   at the headless Service it created in the previous step.

 (Optional) If the user also adds the `tailscale.com/proxy-group: egress-proxies` annotation to their `ExternalName` Service, the operator will skip creating a proxy Pod and instead point the headless Service at the existing ProxyGroup's pods.
 In this case, ports are also required in the `ExternalName` Service spec.
+See below for a more representative diagram.

 ```mermaid
 %%{ init: { 'theme':'neutral' } }%%